-II.
+III.
 MARITAL PROPERTY MANAGEMENT

+An understanding of the Texas Family Code's marital liability system begins with the Texas marital property management rules.
 The Texas Family Code prescribes which spouse has management powers over the marital assets during the marriage.